Lucas-OlivCouto/brazil-deforestation-analysis/README.md

-# Brazil's Amazon Cimate Analysis:
+# Brazil's Amazon Climate Analysis:

 Project aimed at exploring the relationship between precipitation, fires and deforestation in Brazil.
 Gathered data from governmental websites, APIs, and CSVs.
 Analysis includes statistical analyses and graphs.